-Taking a helicopter view, I spoke to dozens of hoteliers like you worldwide, where I got to learn about the 7 major mistakes they make while executing a hotel distribution strategy, which took a toll on their business.
+Taking a helicopter view: I spoke to dozens of hoteliers like you.
+Then, I learned about the 7 major mistakes they make while executing a hotel distribution strategy, which took a toll on their business.

 Mistakes you should avoid in your hotel distribution strategy

 Mostly, all hoteliers have many OTA connections for their hotel to be open to receive bookings from as many channels as they can.

 Over and above that, the inventory and rate on these channels are handled manually, which poses as an extremely redundant and time-consuming method.
 Apparently, these kind of hoteliers are skeptical about adopting a new technology.

 Actually, before the concept of channel managers came in, this is how hoteliers used to manage their inventory distribution.
 (I hope you’re not one of them right now too.)

 Well, let’s say a booking comes from OTA 1.
 Now, since there’s manual inventory management, you’ll need to login to each OTA’s extranet and update the inventory one by one.

 Definitely, this update will not be instant or error-free.
 And there are high chances of you getting overbooked for the same room on some other OTA.

 Solution: Running with time and getting empowered with technology is the demand of the hour.
 Employ a hotel channel manager that will automate all your inventory distribution operations.

 You’ll get a one-stop control over all your connected channels, which will reduce your efforts from manual management.
 Besides this, you’ll also be able to avail instant inventory updates which will nullify your overbookings.